b-lukaszuk/java_book1_zadanka/ch8/README.md

 |-------------------------------|
 </pre>

-When a Sensor object is created using the first constructor, the initial pressure is set to zero.
-When it is created using the second constructor it is set to the value of the parameter.
+When a Sensor object is created using the first constructor, the initial pressure is set to zero. [...]

-The pressure should not be set to a value less than zero.
-Therefore, if the input parameter to the setPressure method is a negative number, the pressure should not be changed and a value of false should be returned.
-If the pressure is set successfully, a value of true should be returned.
+The pressure should not be set to a value less than zero. [...]

 ## Task 4a